gifale95/RNC/README.md

-# Investigating representational relationships across visual cortex using relational neural control
+# In silico discovery of representational relationships across visual cortex

-Here we provide the code to reproduce the results of the paper:</br>
+Here we provide the code from the paper:</br>
-"[Investigating representational relationships across visual cortex using relational neural control][paper_link]".</br>
+"[In silico discovery of representational relationships across visual cortex][paper_doi]".</br>
 Alessandro T. Gifford, Maya A. Jastrzębowska, Johannes J.D.
 Singer, Radoslaw M. Cichy